 What To Do:

-Fill a cup with water and stick it in the freezer until it turns into ice.
+Fill a clear cup with water and stick it in the freezer until it turns into ice.
 Take it out, place a quarter on top, and then put it back in the freezer.

-What Does The Quarter On A Cup Of Ice Do:
+What Does The Quarter On A Cup Of Ice Do?

-The concept is that when the power goes out, food in your freezer will start to thaw.
+The concept of this freezer trick for power outage is that when the power goes out, food in your freezer will start to thaw.
 And the ice in the cup will melt.
-If you return home and see the quarter at the bottom of the glass, you know your food has (most likely) thawed and refrozen.
-And that’s unsafe to eat.
+That will cause the quarter to fall.
+When the power returns, the water will freeze again, encapsulating the quarter within it.

 Does The Quarter On A Cup Of Ice Trick Work?